SavageMark/SpikeyBot-Discord/docs/README.md

 <a name="HungryGames..GuildGame"></a>

 ### HungryGames~GuildGame : <code>Object</code>
-A singe instance of a game in a guild.
+A single instance of a game in a guild.

 **Kind**: inner typedef of [<code>HungryGames</code>](#HungryGames)
 **Properties**